Elderjs/docs/elderguide.com/elderjs.md

 ### Other Plugin Ideas:

 * Want to use Elder.js to read your markdown files?
-Perfect usec ase for a plugin. ([example implementation](https://github.com/Elderjs/template/blob/master/src/plugins/elderjs-plugin-markdown/index.js))
+Perfect use case for a plugin. ([example implementation](https://github.com/Elderjs/template/blob/master/src/plugins/elderjs-plugin-markdown/index.js))
 * Want to upload your statically generated files to S3?
 Perfect use case for a plugin.
 (See plugin example below)
 * Read all images in the project, compress them, cache them locally, and make them available to templates.
 * RSS feed plugin